sylver86/Tensorflow-in-Python_SafeComment-Classifier-with-Recurrent-Neural-Networks-RNN-/README.md

 ## Explore My Code

-🔗 **GitHub Repository:** Dive into the codebase to see the journey of creating a robust multi-label classification model using RNNs.
+🔗 **GitHub Repository:** Dive into the codebase (notebook file .ipynb) to see the journey of creating a multi-label classification model using RNNs.
 Understand the challenges faced, the innovative solutions implemented, and how the project contributes to a safer online communication environment.